-The most effective BACT that has already been required and found to be achieved in the later and the lat

-Any limitation or control technique contained in a State Implementation Plan as approved by the United States Environmental Protection Agency for such a class or category source.

-Any limitation or control technique contained in an applicable Federal New Source

-Performance standard.

-Any Alternative basic equipment, fuel, process, emission control device or technique, singly or in combination, identified by the District as technologically feasible for that type of process or equipment and cost effective.
+- The most effective BACT that has already been required and found to be achieved in practice for similar types of equipment. - Any limitation or control technique contained in a State Implementation Plan as approved by the United States Environmental Protection Agency for such a class or category source. - Any limitation or control technique contained in an applicable Federal New Source Performance standard. - Any Alternative basic equipment, fuel, process, emission control device or technique, singly or in combination, identified by the District as technologically feasible for that type of process or equipment and cost effective.